SaaS KPI Measurement

 What is a good churn rate for a SaaS business?

-A good churn rate for SaaS businesses varies depending on the industry but it typically falls below 10%.
+A good churn rate for SaaS businesses varies depending on the industry but typically falls below 10%.
 Lower churn means better customer retention, which directly impacts revenue stability.
 If your churn rate is higher, it may indicate issues with product fit or customer satisfaction.

 Why is tracking MRR important for SaaS companies?